abanctelchevrel/blog-lazyentropy/app/_posts/2015-03-18-hold-button-angular-js.md

 {% endhighlight %}

-The `onHoldShortStart` function passed to the directive is passed a promise.
+The `onHoldShortStart` function passed to the directive is called with a promise as second param.
 This promise is resolved if the user hold the click long enough.
-Else the promise is rejected, and the button comes back to its inital state.
+If the click is not holded enough the promise is rejected, and the button comes back to its inital state.
 In this example the progression is rendered with a 'linear-gradient' used as background-image.

 {% highlight js %}
 //app.js